 NZLT Laser Safety Certificate for Surgical / Hospital Setting

-This comprehensive laser safety certification for surgical staff covers minimum requirements before additional laser operator training (hands on instructional) should be sought.
-All users and operators of Class 3B or Class 4 Lasers should hold a Laser Safety Certficiate.
+This comprehensive laser safety certification for surgical staff covers minimum requirements before seeking additional laser operator training (hands-on instructional).
+All users and operators of Class 3B or Class 4 Lasers should hold a Laser Safety Certificate.

 Pre-requisites: No pre-requisites